klozn/10-javascript/README.md

 Proper instructions on how to use this repository will be given by your Switchfully trainer-developer.

+## Contributing

+Feel like contributing?
+Great!

+**To contribute, use the following approach:**

+1. Create a **fork** of this repository.
+2. Make your contribution (extra codelabs, extra slides, correcting typo's,...)
+3. Commit and Push your work to your own fork.
+4. Submit a Pull Request, using GitHub, to merge your contributions (changes) into the original repository.
+5. We'll review and accept your request, integration your contribution.

+For every new contribution, repeat steps 2 to 4.

+**Note:** The `.pptx` files are password protected.
+Thus, only available in readonly mode by default.
+If you'd like to make contributions to the actual presentations, please contact us (hello@switchfully.com) to receive the master password.

 ## Copyright Notice

 All copyright and intellectual property rights, without limitation, are retained by Switchfully (Cegeka).
 By using this repository - and any file included within - you agree to this statement.